Hellscape Earth

 Average global temperatures have continued to set modern records.
 As of this writing, summer 2020 was the hottest year on record for the Northern Hemisphere, according to the US National Oceanic and Atmospheric Administration (NOAA).[2]
 And the decade 2009-2018 was the warmest on record globally, according to the European Environmental Agency.[3]
 More broadly, annual global temperatures are the hottest in 12,000 years, researchers found when they reconstructed ancient temperatures from marine sediment cores.[4]

 The vicious heat waves spawned by such temperatures are exemplified by those in the summer of 2022, in which records were set in Europe, Africa, and Asia.[5]
-And record heat waves and high temperatures are continuing.
+No doubt, after this book’s publication, record heat waves will continue.

 Mind-blowing future heat